ebergstedt/left_outer_join_null_vs_not_exists/README.md

 It compares LEFT OUTER JOIN with NULL including, versus NOT EXISTS, with index and no index on the joined column for both tables.

+Scroll down to the bottom for the script details.

 # Specs

 **Database**: SQL Server 2012 R2